An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms: Algorithm

-It is easy to derive that the local curvature is highly related to the $p_i(x)=\frac{\exp(-b_ia_i^Tx)}{[1+\exp(-b_ia_i^Tx)]^2}$.
+To demonstrate how the above adaptive step-sizes are related to local information, we conduct a heuristic experiment on the \emph{ijcnn} dataset.
+Inspired by \cite{DBLP:journals/corr/abs-2102-09700}, we consider Problem (\ref{problem1}) with each $f_i(x)=\log(1+\exp(-b_ia_i^Tx)+\lambda\|x\|^2$ as an example, where $a_i \in \mathbb{R}^d$ is the data vector, and $b_i \in \{-1, +1\}$ is the label.
+The local curvature of $f(x)$ can be denoted as its Hessian:$\nabla^2f(x) = \frac{1}{n}\sum_{i=1}^{n}\frac{\exp(-b_ia_i^Tx)}{[1+\exp(-b_ia_i^Tx)]^2}a_ia_i^T+\lambda I.$ It is easy to derive that the local curvature is highly related to the $p_i(x)=\frac{\exp(-b_ia_i^Tx)}{[1+\exp(-b_ia_i^Tx)]^2}$.
 We plot the distribution of $p_i$ in Figure \autoref{fig: local information-1}.
 Correspondingly, we plot the evolution of step-sizes generated by these variants in Figure \autoref{fig: local information-2}.
 The constant $\alpha$ is set to 1 here.
 We could see that $p_i$ is decreasing as the number of passes increases, and stabilizes after around 20 passes.
 Thus, the local curvature will be smaller as well and a larger step-size can be used.
 Correspondingly, it is reasonable that the step-sizes increase as the number of passes grows, as shown in Figure \autoref{fig: local information-2}.

 However, the trajectories of these step-sizes are much steeper than that of $p_i$, which can lead to unstable performance of algorithms and divergence.
 The reason is that arithmetic mean scheme is highly affected by the outliers and sensitive to the difference of $f_i$.
 Take the variant of BB1 step-size as an example. $s_i^Ty_i$ can be much smaller for some indexes, which is also found in \cite{fletcher2005barzilai,burdakov2019stabilized}.
 This causes the $\frac{s_i^Ts_i}{s_i^Ty_i}$ to have a very large value, which consequently leads to a large step-size.